 Since the first quarter of 2011, our Board of Directors has authorized \$3.4 billion in share repurchases under our common stock share repurchase program.
-In the first quarter of 2016, we completed \$155 million of share repurchases and have a remaining repurchase authorization of \$845 million, which will expire on December 31, 2017.
+In the first half of 2016, we repurchased \$405 million of shares and have a remaining repurchase authorization of \$595 million, which will expire on December 31, 2017.

-In the first quarter of 2016, our Board of Directors declared a quarterly cash dividend of \$0.30 per share of common stock, reflecting a 20% increase over the quarterly cash dividend declared in 2015.
+In the first and second quarters of 2016, our Board of Directors declared a quarterly cash dividend of \$0.30 per share of common stock, reflecting a 20% increase over the quarterly cash dividend declared in 2015.